-How to Maintain Your EcoPure or Whirlpool Water Softener
+How to Maintain Your EcoPure, Whirlpool or Kenmore Water Softener

-Water softeners are built to last at least a decade.
-There are several ways you can optimize the performance of your softener, but knowing how to use water softener cleanser in either your EcoPure or Whirlpool system will go a long way in extending its life.
+Water softeners are built to last a decade or more.
+There are several ways you can optimize the performance of your softener, but knowing how to use water softener cleanser in your EcoPure, Whirlpool or Kenmore system will go a long way in extending its life

 How to Use Water Softener Cleanser